On characteristic numbers of $24$ dimensional String manifolds: and

 with

 \end{theorem} Let us summarize the Pontryagin numbers of $M_1$ and $M_2$. \begin{lemma} For $M_1$,

 and for $M_2$,

-\end{lemma}
+~$\qqed$ \end{lemma}

-Since the image of the Witten genus is known, we only need to consider its kernel.
-There is an outstanding principle to attack it. \begin{theorem}[Jung and Dessai; \cite{Des94}] The ideal of $\Omega_{\ast}^{String}\otimes \mathbb{Q}$, consisting of bordism classes of Caley plane bundles with connected structure groups, is precisely the kernel of the rational Witten genus. \end{theorem} The local version of the theorem was proved by McTague \cite{McTague14} for the localization of Witten genus away from $6$.
+Since the image of the Witten genus is known, we are left to consider its kernel.
+There is an outstanding principle to attack it. \begin{theorem}[Jung and Dessai; \cite{Des94}] The ideal of $\Omega_{\ast}^{String}\otimes \mathbb{Q}$, consisting of bordism classes of Caley plane bundles with connected structure groups, is precisely the kernel of the rational Witten genus. ~$\qqed$ \end{theorem} The local version of the theorem was proved by McTague \cite{McTague14} for the localization of Witten genus away from $6$.
 The simplest Caley plane bundles are, of course, the trivial ones.
-Let us consider
+Let us define

 where $M_{0}^{8}$ is the almost parallelizable manifold (\ref{m04nponeq}) of dimension $8$, and $\mathbb{O}P^2$ is {\it the Caley plane or the octonionic projective plane}.
 The cell structure of $\mathbb{O}P^2$ is clear from its cohomology ring